Design step by step

 Based on the I/O amount and types in the panel, the I/O modules are selected and populated.

-Usually, analogue inputs and outputs are covered by compact modules MCIO2.
-Then, digital inputs and outputs are assigned, mostly using extra digital modules like M200, M210, M401 etc. If manual override option of digital outputs is required, M215 or M325 shall be used.
+Usually, analogue inputs and outputs are covered by compact modules RCIO.
+Then, digital inputs and outputs are assigned, mostly using extra digital modules like R220, R420 etc.

-To control thermic valves or modulated electrical heaters by a pulse width signal (PWM), triac outputs shall be used: M312 (8 triacs) or MMIO, which contains solid state relays which have unlimited number of switching cycles.
-The SoftPLC function blocks provide conversion function from 0…100 % signal to PWM.
+To control thermic valves or modulated electrical heaters by a pulse width signal (PWM), triac outputs shall be used: R312 (8 triacs) or RMIO, which contains (among other I/Os) two solid state relays which have unlimited number of switching cycles.
+Both SoftPLC and Merbon function blocks provide conversion function from 0…100 % signal to PWM.

 The modules may be placed on the bus with any combinations and any order.
 It is not necessary for the control loops to be within one module.
 However, this may make commissioning more comfortable and easy to overview.

 The last module on the bus should be marked as “BUS END ON“.
-The other end of the bus is usually terminated at the MiniPLC or M011 converter.
+The other end of the bus is usually terminated at the process station or R012 converter.